 ITEM 10 -- DEFINITIONS

-Accessorial Service: Any service provided by a household goods carrier that supplements, or is incidental to, the transportation of household goods.
+Accessorial Service: Any service provided by a household goods Carrier that supplements, or is incidental to, the transportation of household goods.
 Examples include, but are not limited to, packing, unpacking, wrapping or protecting portions of the shipment or providing special equipment or services such as hoisting.

 Article or Item: One unit of property, whether in a single piece (set up) or taken apart (knocked down) into its component parts.
 For example, a table and legs that have been removed is still considered a single article.
 An article or item does not mean a "set" or all the articles in one container.
 For example, each individual chair of a matching set of dining chairs is considered an article or item.
 In a box containing a set of encyclopedias, each encyclopedia is considered an article.

-Bill of Lading: A shipping document issued by the household goods carrier, signed by both the customer and the carrier that reflects the cost and components of a move.
+Bill of Lading: A shipping document issued by the household goods Carrier, signed by both the customer and the Carrier that reflects the cost, components terms and conditions of a move.

 Consignee: The person accepting the goods at the delivery.